sematext/docs/docs/synthetics/browser-monitor.md

 ### Screenshots

-The browser monitor script allows the collection of the screenshot of the page at any point during the execution.
+The browser monitor script allows the collection page screenshots at any point during the execution.
 This can be collected using [page.screenshot()](https://github.com/puppeteer/puppeteer/blob/master/docs/api.md#pagescreenshotoptions) Puppeteer API.
 JPEG and PNG image types are supported.
 Currently, the number of screenshots per run is limited to 1.

 ### Waterfall chart

 For every run, the browser monitor collects all the resources fetched during the run.
 These resources are shown in a graphical waterfall chart in the individual run details page.
-The metric shown for each resource are:
+The metrics shown for each resource are:

-* **Total Time** - Total time to fetch the resource in ms
+* **Total Time** - Total time to fetch the resource in ms.
-* **Started At** - Relative time when the fetch started in ms
+* **Started At** - Relative time when the fetch started in ms.
-* **Blocked** - Time the request spent waiting before it could be sent in ms
+* **Blocked** - Time the request spent waiting before it could be sent in ms.
-* **DNS** - Time taken for DNS resolution in ms
+* **DNS** - Time taken for DNS resolution in ms.
-* **Connect** - Socket connection time in ms
+* **Connect** - Socket connection time in ms.
-* **SSL** - SSL handshake time in ms
+* **SSL** - SSL handshake time in ms.
-* **Send** - Time taken to send the request in ms
+* **Send** - Time taken to send the request in ms.
-* **Wait** - Time taken to receive the first byte of response from server in ms
+* **Wait** - Time taken to receive the first byte of response from server in ms.
-* **Receive** - Time taken to download the resource in ms
+* **Receive** - Time taken to download the resource in ms.
-* **Transfer Size** - Network size of the resource in bytes
+* **Transfer Size** - Network size of the resource in bytes.
-* **Content Size** - Actual uncompressed size of the resource
+* **Content Size** - Actual uncompressed size of the resource.

 <<image of waterfall chart>>